TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

        <!-- ... -->
    </config>

-This element is optional and must go next to the `<config>` element.
+The :xml:`onChange` element is optional and must be placed on the same level as the :xml:`<config>` element.

 .. _read-flexforms:
 .. _read-flexforms-extbase: